Crysencio Summerville

-Crysencio Jilbert Sylverio Cirro Summerville (born 30 October 2001) is a Dutch professional footballer who plays as a winger for Premier League club West Ham United.
+Crysencio Jilbert Sylverio Cirro Summerville (born 30 October 2001) is a Dutch professional footballer who plays as a left winger or attacking midfielder for Saudi Pro League club Al Hilal and the Netherlands national team.

 Club career

 Feyenoord

 Born in Rotterdam to Afro-Surinamese parents, Summerville played youth football at RVVV Noorderkwartier before joining the Feyenoord academy in 2008.
 In March 2018, he signed his first professional contract with Feyenoord; a contract lasting until the summer of 2021.

 On 12 December 2018, he joined FC Dordrecht on loan until the end of the 2018–19 season.
 He made his Eerste Divisie debut for Dordrecht on 13 January 2019 in a game against Den Bosch, as a 70th-minute substitute for Oussama Zamouri.
 On 29 January 2019, he made his starting eleven debut for the club, scoring his first goal as a professional footballer in the sixth minute.